jschomay/elm-interactive-story-starter/README.md

 This repo contains an example story using all of the features of the [Elm Narrative Engine version 5.0](https://package.elm-lang.org/packages/jschomay/elm-narrative-engine/5.0.0/).

-You can read the [full API and documentation](https://package.elm-lang.org/packages/jschomay/elm-narrative-engine/5.0.0/).
+You can also try it out in a live sandbox at https://ellie-app.com/7QdZzstKG6Fa1.

 Follow along with developement at http://blog.elmnarrativeengine.com/.